-Did you know that there are several types of insurance coverage that make up an entire auto insurance policy?
+Did you know that there are several types of coverage that make up an auto insurance policy?
 Underinsured, and Uninsured Motorist Insurance are two that many people find confusing.

-Your auto insurance policy must include the legally required auto insurance based on your state.
+Your auto insurance policy must include certain coverages that are legally required in your state.
 But your policy may also include optional coverage.
 Some drivers choose these optional coverages to protect themselves more robustly when they’re on the road.

 Understanding what each type of coverage offers and whether you need it or not can be confusing.